AriFordsham/GHCWiki/plugins/type-checker.md

 - Do we consider a result with a list of all Stuck SolveResults, but with new constraints, as progress?

 **End Christiaan**

+**Adam:**

+- We certainly could return `(Ct, SolveResult)` tuples, and perhaps that will be simpler - I'll try it when I'm working on the implementation.
+Some of the details around exactly how `solve` fits into the constraint solving pipeline are still a bit hazy...
+- Yes, generating new constraints is a form of progress: some plugins might simply add new constraints that are implied by the existing ones, which might lead to additional metavariables being solved by the main solver.
+(This is basically how functional dependencies work.)

+**End Adam**